GooTechnologies/learn/tutorials/create/html-component-interaction/index.md

 Inside the click handler, there is a lot going on:
 <ol>
     <li>First, we create some references to variables.
 This is so we don't need to travel up the various 'scope chains' later, since this causes a small amount of overhead in speed.</li>
     <li>Next we call the ctx.world.gooRunner.pick function (the actual hardware picking function), passing in the mouse position, as well as a callback function.</li>
     <li>Inside this callback function, we determine if there was a hit or not.
-If there was a hit, we create an Object to store a reference to the entity hit, the point in space the hit happened, as well as the distance from the camera the hit occurred.</li>
+If there was a hit, we create an Object to store a reference to the entity hit, the point in space the hit happened.</li>
     <li>If there was a hit, we change the innerHTML for the 'selected' element to the name of the entity we clicked.
 If there is no hit, we change it to 'Nothing'.</li>
 </ol>

 As always, anything we create in the setup, we destroy in the cleanup, so we remove the callback for clicking.